Return to this entry after your trip to share experiences.

 Adult to Youth Ratio: 1:6

 Accommodations: Food is provided.
-Groups are housed at local church or school.
+Groups are housed in a dorm or local church.
 All females and males sleep in separate rooms, including married adult leaders.
 Showers are available either on-site or at a nearby location.
 Participants provide their own transportation.
-Program provides 2-3 trained young adults who will serve as hosts and program coordinators.
+Program provides 3-4 trained young adults who will serve as hosts and program coordinators.

 Contact: Feliberto Pereira, Director or Raquel Garcia, Assistant Director